BinaryMoon/MasterWP/_pages/sponsors.md

 ## Contact

-If you would like to sponsor, or have some questions, then please email us (Ben and Alex) at [hello@masterwp.co](mailto:hello@masterwp.co).
+If you would like to sponsor, or have some questions, then please [email us (Ben and Alex)]({% link _pages/contact.md %}).

 P.S.
-And if you have a WordPress business looking for marketing help, then <a href="https://getellipsis.com">get in touch with Alex's company, which solves marketing problems for WordPress businesses</a>.
+And if you have a WordPress business looking for marketing help, then [get in touch with Alex's company, which solves marketing problems for WordPress businesses](https://getellipsis.com).